Research

 Joint with Pierre Koning

-Spikes in exits at unemployment insurance (UI) benefit exhaustion are often seen as evidence of workers' moral hazard.
-Using administrative data we document a spike of out-of-labor force exits into sickness insurance (SI) at UI benefit exhaustion.
-Comparing detailed health and labor market characteristics of exits cohorts before and at benefit exhaustion, we show that the spike is unlikely to be driven by moral hazard of relatively healthy workers.
-Instead, our results point to catch-up effects of initial non-take-up of SI benefits by workers with substantial mental and physical health conditions.
-These results oppose earlier work on substitution between UI and SI benefit schemes and have very different policy implications.
+Spikes in exits at unemployment insurance (UI) benefit exhaustion into other benefit schemes such as sickness insurance (SI) are well-documented.
+These spikes could be driven by relatively healthy workers maximizing their total duration of benefit receipt, or workers in ill health who remain on UI while incapable of working.
+While the first explanation calls for a stricter SI and UI system, the second highlights the need for increased information provision.
+We study the importance of these explanations by first documenting a spike in exits into SI at UI benefit exhaustion in the Netherlands.
+Comparing detailed health and labor market characteristics of exit cohorts, we show that the spike is unlikely to be driven by maximizing behavior of relatively healthy workers.
+Instead, our results point to catch-up of initial non-take-up of SI by workers with substantial mental and physical health conditions.
+This opposes earlier work on substitution between UI and SI/DI.

 The long-term consequences of mental health screening in high school